 5. Take a journey along The Wales Way, our family of three touring routes, each one unique and passing through spectacular scenery.

 6. Our three national parks celebrate three different landscapes.
 The rocky mountains of Snowdonia that contrast with the greener mountains and waterfalls of the Brecon Beacons as well as the rugged Pembrokeshire Coast National Park.
 Wales also has five Areas of Outstanding Natural Beauty.

 7. Where better to try coasteering than the country it was created in.
 Get in a wet suit, clamber over and up onto the rocks of the shoreline, only to jump off them into the sea.
 Professionally supervised that is.

 8. Take your time – a garden like Bodnant has taken a century and a half to mature, so don’t rush and enjoy the plants and flowers that are on show throughout the year!
 There are many other gardens to explore too.

-10 Meet the food and drink producers.
-Learn to cook and taste a Welsh cake or enjoy our national dishes including Welsh rarebit, salt marsh lamb or Welsh black beef dishes, all cooked by professionals who have had lots of practise!
-Taste our award winning whiskies, gins, wine, beers and of course, chocolate.
+10. Meet the food and drink producers.
+Learn to cook and taste a Welsh cake or enjoy our national dishes including Welsh rarebit, salt marsh lamb or Welsh black beef dishes, all cooked by professionals who have had lots of practice.
+Taste our award winning whiskies, gins, wine, beers and chocolate.